 NMU works hard to place students in courses that are appropriate for their skill levels.
 Some decisions are based on admission data while others are based on test scores.
 Read the information below to learn more about placement and placement exams.
 Click here to read more about NMU's test-fee (test-blind) admission policy.
 This policy is now in effect and starts with winter 2021 and for all future semesters. https://nmu.edu/admissions/frequently-asked-questions-about-nmus-test-blind-policy

-If you are placed into a 102 or higher language course, call the Department of Modern Languages and Literatures at 906-227-2940 or e-mail email@example.com to get information about how to register for the appropriate course at orientation.
+If you are placed into a 102 or higher language course, call the Department of Modern Languages and Literatures at 906-227-2940 or e-mail email@example.com to get information about how to register for the appropriate course.